briandrum/codes.forchagrin.com/_chapters/chapter-1353-flood-damage-prevention.md

     Administrative Officer in the enforcement or administration of this chapter.

-    3. _(3)_ Meetings and hearings of the Board shall be conducted in accordance with [Section 1111.04][] of the Zoning Code.
+    3. _(3)_ Meetings and hearings of the Board shall be conducted in accordance with [Section 1111.04][CF Section 1111.04] of the Zoning Code.

     4. _(4)_ Determination of a quorum, requirements for official decisions and the conduct of meetings of the Board shall be in accordance with [Section 1111.05][] of the Zoning Code.

-    5. _(5)_ Applications for appeals and variances shall be considered by the Board in accordance with [Section 1111.03][] of the Zoning Code.
+    5. _(5)_ Applications for appeals and variances shall be considered by the Board in accordance with [Section 1111.03][CF Section 1111.03] of the Zoning Code.
 Variances shall be issued upon a determination that:

         1. _(A)_ The granting of a variance will not result in increased flood heights beyond that which is allowed in this chapter, additional threats